To Live in Venice

 In our unique situation of being homeless for more than five years, I expect that we look at most destinations differently than other tourists in that we sometimes value a place based on our desire to live there.
 And being the rose-rimmed people that we are, the answer is often yes (at least for a short term).
 There are rarely places that we don’t like and write off immediately.

 The island is sinking and the population is shrinking.
-Less than 60,000 still inhabit the city, and more than that many step off of cruise ships each day to snap selfies, buy souvenirs, and be on their way.
+There are less than 60,000 people living in the city, and more than that many step off of cruise ships each day to snap selfies, buy souvenirs from the shops, and be on their way.
 And it’s not likely that those souvenirs are even in support of the artists who live there, but instead are cheap knock-offs imported from the east.
-Venice’s economy is almost entirely dependent on tourism, but struggles to find balance with it.
+Venice’s economy is almost entirely dependent on the mass tourism, but struggles to find balance with it.

 I would suppose that to enjoy living in Venice would be to accept it as a challenging lifestyle and a specific way of life.
 After awhile, it would all likely seem very normal, similar to how this vagabond lifestyle has become for us.